nicklockwood/iRate/README.md

     - (BOOL)shouldPromptForRating;

 Returns YES if the prompt criteria have been met, and NO if they have not.
 You can use this to decide when to display a rating prompt if you have disabled the automatic display at app launch.
+Calling this method will not call the `iRateShouldPromptForRating` delegate method.

     - (void)promptForRating;